cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 ### General design

 The interchain account protocol is composed of two main subprotocols namely *controlling* and *hosting*.
 A chain can utilize one or both subprotocols of the interchain account protocol.
 A controller chain that registers accounts on other host chains (that support interchain accounts) does not necessarily have to allow other controller chains to register accounts on its chain, and vice versa.

-// Here since channel opening is done by entities with permission, the rejection of a ChanOpenInit should be enough.

 This specification defines the general way to send tx bytes from a controller chain, on an already established ica-channel, to be executed on behalf of the owner account on the host chain.
-The actions that can be taken span between interchain account registration, tx execution, and interchain account recovery.
 The host chain is responsible for deserializing and executing the tx bytes and the controller chain must know how the host chain will handle the tx bytes in advance of sending a packet, thus this must be negotiated during channel creation.

 #### Controlling

 ##### **RegisterInterchainAccount**

-`RegisterInterchainAccount` is the entry point to registering an interchain account.
-Inside Cosmos it can be seen as a msg, while for other ecosystem, this can be a tought as a contract function. // INVESTIGATE AND CLARIFY
+`RegisterInterchainAccount` is the entry point function to register an interchain account.
+In the case the controller chain wants to register new interchain accounts will generate a new msg `MsgRegisterInterchainAccount` including the parameter `hostAccountNumber` that will trigger the `RegisterInterchainAccount` function logic to be executed on the controller chain.
+The function will be executed using the moduleState `nextHostAccountSequenceNumber` parameter and will initialize the map of `hostAccounts` between the tuple, (portId, channelId, ownerAccount, hostAccountSequence) and the hostAcccount maintained by the controller chain in the moduleState.

-The controller chain will execute a `SendTx` including a `RegisterInterchainAccount` msg.
-The `RegisterInterchainAccount` Must include the ownerAccount address and the channelIdentifier which is meant to operate on.
+//The `RegisterInterchainAccount` Must include the ownerAccount address and the channelIdentifier which is meant to operate on.

-The controller chain maintains an array of `hostAccount` between the tuple, (channelIdentifier, ownerAccount, hostAccountSequence) and the hostAcccount(s).

-The host chain Must be able to generate the hostAccount, that will be controlled by the ownerAccount, by using the information provided in the `RegisterInterchainAccount` message and must pass back the generated address inside the ack.
+The host chain Must be able to generate and store in state the hostAccount, that will be controlled by the ownerAccount, by using the information provided about the hostAccounts passed in the `ExecuteMsg` message and must pass back the generated address inside the ack.
 Once received the ack, the controller chain must store the hostAccount generated address in the mapping previously described.

 // TODO